sryu1/jsbgym/README.md

 JSBGym implements two tasks for controlling the altitude and heading of aircraft:

-* **HeadingControl**: aircraft must fly in a straight line, maintaining its initial altitude and direction of travel (heading)
+* **HeadingControlTask**: aircraft must fly in a straight line, maintaining its initial altitude and direction of travel (heading)
-* **TurnHeadingControl**: aircraft must turn to face a random target heading while maintaining their initial altitude
+* **TurnHeadingControlTask**: aircraft must turn to face a random target heading while maintaining their initial altitude

 The environment can be configured to use one of three aircraft: